nextstrain/nextstrain.org/static-site/content/docs/03-tutorials/03-defining-clades.md

         clades = "config/clades.tsv"
 ```

 Next, you'll need to add a rule to the Snakefile that tells the workflow to perform the clade labelling.
-I usually place this rule after the `translate` rule.
+We usually place this rule after the `translate` rule.

-Here's an example rule that I wrote for clade labeling.
+Here's an example rule that we wrote for clade labeling.

 ```
 rule clades: